Xp10i7/Xp10i7.github.io/_posts/2022-05-01-THM{Tech_Supp0rt1}.md

 redacted
 root@TechSupport:~#
 ```
-That's it folks, this was all about the Tech_Support box.</br>
+That's it folks, this was all about the Tech_Support box.

 Thank you so much for being till the end.
 See you guys next time...!